gcdengansto/inspy/README.md

 Copyright & Licensing
 ---------------------
-Copyright (c) 2020-2025, Guochu Deng, Released under terms in LICENSE.
+Copyright (c) 2020-2025, Guochu Deng, Released under terms in MIT LICENSE.

 The source code of Inspy is partially from the python package Neutronpy (<https://neutronpy.github.io/>, which was developed by David M Fobes) after tests and fixing bugs.
 The source code for the Triple Axis Spectrometer resolution calculations was partially based on or translated from the MATLAB library ResLib 3.4c (<http://www.neutron.ethz.ch/research/resources/reslib>`  which was originally developed by Andrey Zheludev, ETH Zuerich. email: zhelud@ethz.ch).